How to get rid of plantar warts

 • Prescription drugs like topical imiquimod, an immunotherapy drug, or topical fluorouracil, a chemotherapy drug.
 These are applied to the wart as a cream.
 The chemotherapy drug bleomycin is a plantar wart treatment medication that's injected into the wart.

 • Intralesional immunotherapy, which involves testing the patient for a positive reaction to skin test antigens for mumps, Candida or Trichophyton.
-If the test is positive, the wart is injected with the antigen, which causes an allergic response that breaks down the HPV virus to remove the wart.
+If the test is positive, the wart is injected with the antigen, which causes an immune response that breaks down the HPV virus to remove the wart.

 Explore more